 For every £1 of pension you give up you get an extra £12 back as a lump sum which is tax free.
 The amounts may change if you have tax free cash from other pension schemes.
 It does not take account of any AVCs you have with us, and you may be able to take some or all of your AVCs as tax free cash.

-You can use the calculator within your My Pension online account to check how much lump sum you can take when you retire.
+As a contributing member, you can use the calculator within your My Pension online account to check how much lump sum you can take when you retire.

 Brenda is about to retire.
 She was a member before 2008, and her standard package of benefits is as follows: